 The Contracting Party can request to obtain the ESP Service status or ASP Service status for its and/or its Affiliates’ Redistribution via the Order Form, which is subject to prior written approval from Euronext, such approval not to be unreasonably withheld.
 Euronext will notify in writing (including by email) all successful applicants.

-For Redistribution to receive ESP Service status the Contracting Party’s and/or Affiliate’s should Redistribute Recipient-Controlled Real-Time Data as part of an ESP Service in the raw format (i.e. the Real-Time Data has not been reformatted or modified in any way).
+For Redistribution to receive ESP Service status the Contracting Party’s and/or Affiliate’s should Redistribute Recipient-Controlled Real-Time Data as part of an ESP Service in the raw format (i.e., the Real-Time Data has not been reformatted or modified in any way).

 For Redistribution to receive ASP Service status the Contracting Party’s and/or Affiliate’s should Redistribute Real-Time Data as part of an ASP Service and make it technically impossible for any person receiving the ASP Service to Use and/or Redistribute the Information in any other way than for the sole purpose of trading financial instruments on Euronext’s and/or Euronext’s Affiliates’ market(s).